 What are the benefits of buyer representation?

-I review all contract verbiage to insure that there is no “hidden verbiage” and insure where applicable that some be added where warranted.
+We review all documents to insure that there is no “hidden verbiage” and insure where applicable that some be added where warranted.
 Keep in mind most new construction contracts are written by attorneys who represent the builder and these contracts are therefore heavily weighted in favor of the builder.

-Assist the buyer in attaining financing and a review of the financing paperwork, settlement charges on the HUD1 settlement sheet.
-I also help the buyer to select a title company with various options.
+We assist the buyer in attaining financing and a review of the financing paperwork, settlement charges on the HUD1 settlement sheet.
+We also help the buyer to select a title company with various options.

 Attend a pre-settlement walk-through to help determine a punch list and the give a second opinion for any obvious defects.

-My objective as a buyer’s agent for new construction or resale is to help the buyers make informed decisions during every step of the process.
-Again, I strongly encourage all buyers to consider using a Realtor® to represent them when purchasing a newly constructed home.
+Our objective as a buyer’s agent for new construction or resale is to help the buyers make informed decisions during every step of the process.
+Again, we strongly encourage all buyers to consider using a Realtor® to represent them when purchasing a newly constructed home.
 Most if not all builders rely on Realtors to help to sell their inventory.
-It is our responsibility as a “Buyers Agent” to get you the best possible deal and represent you every step of the way!
+It is our responsibility as a “Buyers Agents” to get you the best possible deal and represent you every step of the way!